sylhare/sylhare.github.io/_posts/2022/2022-10-11-Graphql-and-federation.md

 _@apollo/federation_ package.
 They are part of the [subgraph specification] that are injected in the subgraph schema for federation purpose.

-First let's look at the directive we used and how they are defined:
+First let's look at the directives we used and how they are defined:

 ```graphql
 scalar FieldSet